ChaoticPumpkin/-Hacker-Script/README.md

-# -Hacker-Script
+# Hacker Script
-A bash script that shows loads of random binary
+A bash script that shows loads of random binary like in bad hacker movies